top of page

 Redeeming frayed honor

-Barring a miraculous change of heart, current property holders could -- saving grace -- work to neutralize their gnarly karma (assuming here, again, they're mindful enough to realize they have it) by selling the property to one(s) who would be psyched at the chance to transform the realm into a legal nonprofit healing and retreat center.
-People who would engage the global community long treasuring the realm to plug in with diverse gifts, talents and resources.
-Current holders might even take a bit of financial loss by way of penance for all the destroyed goodwill they created or, at the very LEAST, sell it at cost, allowing for the expenses of any upgrades and repairs made, minus the cost to replace all the historic bathhouse tubs they sold off.
+Barring some miraculous change of heart, the current property holders could -- saving grace -- work to neutralize their gnarly karma (assuming here, again, they're mindful enough to realize they have it) by selling the property to one(s) who would restore its legacy, ideally transforming the realm into a legal nonprofit healing and retreat center in order to make the place affordable and protect it from any possible further derailings.
+Stewards who would engage the global community treasuring the realm to plug into it with their many gifts, talents and resources.
+Current holders might even take a bit of financial loss by way of penance for all the destroyed goodwill they created, or, at the very LEAST, sell it at cost, adjusting for inflation and allowing for the expense of any upgrades and repairs made, minus the cost to replace all the historic bathhouse tubs they sold off and to fully restore the bathhouse's spa plumbing, tub stalls, and sauna.

-The international outfit, its headquarters then relocating to a place unhindered by a mountain of bad vibes of their own making, free at last from the consequences of unwise past actions, could regain a measure of now-mortgaged integrity and credibility...and thus ultimately gain something of an offhand POSITIVE role in the realm's age-old healing legacy, while strengthening the effectiveness of their transpersonal psychology focus.
-(And, of course, be free to still enjoy it along with everybody else -- perhaps even learn to embrace their apparently now-suppressed inner bohemian...or at least try to no longer mind if others do.)
+The international outfit, its headquarters relocating to a place unhindered by the mountain of bad vibes of their own making, free at last from the consequences of unwise past actions, could thereby regain a healthy measure of their now-mortgaged integrity and credibility...and ultimately gain something of an offhand POSITIVE role in the realm's age-old healing legacy, while strengthening the potential effectiveness of their transpersonal psychology focus.
+(And, of course, be free to still enjoy the place along with everybody else -- perhaps even learn to embrace their apparently now-suppressed inner bohemian, or at least learn to no longer mind so much if others do.)

 Stolen paradise is hell